Dev-NotAqua/AqquaAc-2/ENHANCEMENTS.md

 ---

-**Note**: These enhancements maintain compatibility with the existing AqquaAC/Valkyrie system while adding powerful new detection capabilities.
+**Note**: These enhancements maintain compatibility with the existing AqquaAC system while adding powerful new detection capabilities.
 All features can be individually enabled/disabled through configuration.